Manta-Network/docs/docs/collator/CommunityCollator.md

 # 🧩  Community Collators

 Node maintainers are encouraged and welcome to run Calamari collators.
-No centralized permission is required.
-Running an independent makes Calamari more decentralized and more secure.
+No centralized permission is required but a KMA bond must be posted.

+Free-Market competition between high-performing collators for delegations will ensure a Calamari Network runs at maximum performance and censorship resistance.

-## Hardware and infrastructure requirements
+## Hardware and Infrastructure Requirements

 a.
 Running on your own hardware and within you own premises (recommended):